LostCarcosa/Carcosas-Lancer-Macros/README.md

 # Carcosas-Lancer-Macros
 A collection of useful macros I've written for the Lancer system on Foundry.

-Currently, these macros are verified to work with Foundry V10.291, Lancer version [insert version here], though they should work on similar versions.
+Currently, these macros are verified to work with Foundry V10.291, Lancer version 1.6.1 except where stated otherwise.

+Most of my macros are not yet updated to work for V11; I will work on them In Due Time.
+I will mark which ones are V11 compatiable.

 This is _not_ a Foundry module!
 To add each macro to your game, simply create a new macro in your foundry world, set it to a script macro, and copy paste the macro in.
 Detailed information is included in the file for each macro, including any other module prerequisites; Please read carefully.